HappyCerberus/cpp-coding-interview/manuscript/004_trees_007_solutions.md

 Node* deserialize(Tree& tree, Node* parent, uint32_t parent_value, std::istream& s) {
     // pre-reading the value allows for cleaner code Node* result = tree.add_node(parent_value, parent);
-    int64_t value; // we have to use int64_t to represent all values for uint32_t and -1
+    // we have to use int64_t to represent all values for uint32_t and -1 int64_t value;
     while (s >> value) {
-        if (value < 0) // if we read -1, we are done reading the children of this node return result;
+        if (value < 0) // if we read -1, we are done reading
+                       // the children of this node
+            return result;
         // otherwise recursively de-serialize this child
         deserialize(tree, result, value, s);